Nini Suhien National Park

 The Nini-Suhien National Park is found in Ghana.
 It was established in 1976.
 This site is 160 sqkm in size.
 Along with the Ankasa Resource Reserve, the national park is part of the 500 sqkm Ankasa Conservation Area.

+Environment

+The Ankasa reserve, along with the Nini-Sushien National Park, has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.